Scaling Agile - Practices that scale

 - Customer voice: Make it easy for customers to give feedback, add ideas, and vote on next generation features.
-This is often done through a dedicated website similar to Visual studio User Voice.
+This is often done through a dedicated website.

 - Product feedback: In-product feedback buttons are another way to solicit feedback about the product experience or specific features.